 We are very proud of the hard work and achievements of our founding students here at Hoe Valley School and delighted with the outcomes and progress they have made since joining the School in 2015.

-In the Summer 2022 exams, 30% of our students have been entered for an EBacc.
+In the Summer 2022 exams, 30% of our students were entered for the EBacc suite of qualifications and 19% of students achieved the EBacc.

 The Joint Council for Qualifications (JCQ) oversee all external G.C.S.E’s.
 Below you will find the JCQ regulations for candidates who have started their G.C.S.E courses (Year 9 onwards) that cover all coursework elements and the formal examinations.

 JCQ Coursework Assessments Information

 JCQ NE Assessments Information